TheReallyRealComedian/PipelineIntel_V1/DATABASE_SCHEME.md

 **What they are**: Specific techniques or equipment platforms used in manufacturing.

-**Key Design Change**: Technologies can now be linked to multiple modalities (e.g., "Spray Drying" can be used for both "Small Molecule" and "Peptides").
-This is managed via a many-to-many relationship.
+**CRITICAL UPDATE**: Technologies are now linked to modalities via a many-to-many relationship.
+A technology can be applicable to one, multiple, or zero modalities (making it "generic").

 **Relationship Logic (Three-Tier Filtering)**:
-When querying for a specific modality, the system finds technologies that are:
+When querying for a specific product, the system finds technologies that are:
-1.  **Template-Specific**: Directly linked to the selected process template.
+1.  **Template-Specific**: Directly linked to the selected process template via `template_id`.
-2.  **Modality-Specific**: Linked to the selected modality via the `technology_modalities` junction table.
+2.  **Modality-Specific**: Linked to the product's modality via the `technology_modalities` junction table.
 3.  **Generic**: Not linked to **any** modality in the `technology_modalities` table.

 **Schema**: